terrygonguet/auto-i18n/src/content/en/home.md

 Most i18n solutions treat your translation strings as code but the content (like blog posts) is not.
 This makes sense but leads to situations where changing a typo in one place takes 2 mins but another one takes days or weeks because it has to be bundled into next release.

 With auto-i18n, because our translation strings aren't tied to code releases anymore we can edit them at any time with a cool editor, right in our app with all the context we need.

-Another, yet unrealized, thing auto-i18n can do is manage external rich text content to apply a consistent theme to everything.

 ## How